KnutAM/FESolvers.jl/docs/src/nlsolvers.md

 ```

 ### Linesearch
-Some nonlinear solvers can use linesearch as a compliment,
+Some nonlinear solvers can use linesearch as a complement,
 and the following linesearches are included.
 ```@docs
 NoLineSearch